frederic-perez/AmE-dictionary/data/idioms.md

 __bound to (be or do something)__ :two::hammer: _It’s bound to be an exciting game._
 __bow out__ :two: To resign from a competition or election.
 Depart, withdraw, resign, as in _After five years as chairman, I felt it was time I bowed out,_ or _We’ll have to beat them; they’ll never bow out._ _I was so sick I just pulled the shades and bowed out for half the month._
 __Box and Cox__ Two people who always miss each other and thus are never together.
 The phrase comes from the 19th-century story of the same name, in which two men named Box and Cox rent the same room at different times of day. _Since I’ve been on night work all week, Irene and I are like Box and Cox these days, constantly missing each other.
 I hope to actually spend time with her over the weekend!_
-__boy oh boy__ :six: An expression said when one is excited, pleased, or pleasantly surprised. _Boy oh boy, that was a delicious birthday cake!_
+__boy oh boy__ :seven: An expression said when one is excited, pleased, or pleasantly surprised. _Boy oh boy, that was a delicious birthday cake!_
 __brace (oneself) for (something)__ :two::hammer:
 __brace of shakes__ Instantly, quickly, or in an extremely short amount of time, as of a task or event.
 “Brace,” taken from the old French for the arms’ breadth from hand to hand, means twice; the phrase as a whole refers either to an old nautical term, meaning the time it takes the sail to shake twice as it takes up the wind, or else the short time it takes to shake a dice-box twice.
 Often used in the phrase “in a brace of shakes.” _I’ll have that ready for you in a brace of shakes._ _We’ll be there in a brace of shakes._
 __brace yourself__ Prepare yourself mentally or emotionally for hearing something unpleasant, out of place or inappropriate.